ekoka/vino/README.md

 Currently strings, arrays and objects can have empty values ("", [] and {}
 respectively).
-You can prevent or allow an item to hold such a value with `allowempty`.
+You can prevent or allow an item to hold such a value with `notrejectempty`.

-For practical reasons I decided that the implicitly `allowempty` processor that Vino adds when there are no explicit declaration for it would be set to `False`, for all three types.
+For practical reasons I decided that the implicitly `notrejectempty` processor that Vino adds when there are no explicit declaration for it would be set to `False`, for all three types.
 Although it generally makes sense to set it to `False` for strings and `True` for arrays and objects, I didn't want to burden the documentation with too many special behaviours.
-It's just simpler to remember that if you don't specify an `allowempty` processor, Vino will add `not allowempty` for you as the one before last element of your chain of validation for all three types.
+It's just simpler to remember that if you don't specify an `notrejectempty` processor, Vino will add `not notrejectempty` for you as the one before last element of your chain of validation for all three types.

     user_schema = obj(